 Karen Owoc

-Karen Owoc is a certified Clinical Exercise Physiologist specializing in cardiopulmonary rehabilitation and lifestyle medicine.
-Her science-based approach to longevity, nutrition, and muscle health has made her the go-to source for health seekers and medical professionals alike.
+Karen Owoc is the owner of Preventive Cardiology LLC and founder of Pickleball Yoga™.
+She is a certified Clinical Exercise Physiologist specializing in sports prehab and cardiopulmonary rehabilitation on a mission to help health seekers achieve functional fitness and maintain injury-free fun.
+Her science-based approach to longevity, nutrition, and muscle health has made her the go-to source on lifestyle medicine.
 Karen's best-selling book on functional longevity, "Athletes in Aprons: The Nutrition Playbook to Break 100", and her transformative perspective have mended many minds, hearts, and spirits.

 You may also like...